 - What is the current state of research?

 - What theoretical framework or scientific models will you use?
-Discuss the reasons why you are drawing on this theory or model.
+Explain the reasons why you are drawing on this theory or model.
 Are there competing theories/models and, if so, why are you not using these in your project?

 - What is your research question?